Level/abstract-level/README.md

 ## Private API For Implementors

-To implement a `abstract-leveldown` database, extend its prototype and override the private underscored versions of the methods.
+To implement a `abstract-level` database, extend its prototype and override the private underscored versions of the methods.
 For example, to implement the public `put()` method, override the private `_put()` method.

 Each of the private methods listed below will receive exactly the number and types of arguments described, regardless of what is passed in through the public API.
 Public methods provide type checking: if a consumer calls `batch(123)` they'll get an error that the first argument must be an array.
 Optional arguments get sensible defaults: a `get(key)` call translates to `_get(key, options, callback)`.

 All callbacks are error-first and must be asynchronous.
 If an operation within your implementation is synchronous, invoke the callback on a next tick using microtask scheduling.
-For convenience, instances of `AbstractLevelDOWN`, `AbstractIterator` and `AbstractChainedBatch` include a `nextTick(fn, ...args)` method that uses [`process.nextTick()`](https://nodejs.org/api/process.html#processnexttickcallback-args) in Node.js and [`queueMicrotask()`](https://developer.mozilla.org/en-US/docs/Web/API/queueMicrotask) in browsers.
+For convenience, instances of `AbstractLevel`, `AbstractIterator` and `AbstractChainedBatch` include a `nextTick(fn, ...args)` method that uses [`process.nextTick()`](https://nodejs.org/api/process.html#processnexttickcallback-args) in Node.js and [`queueMicrotask()`](https://developer.mozilla.org/en-US/docs/Web/API/queueMicrotask) in browsers.

 Where possible, the default private methods are sensible noops that do nothing.
 For example, `_open(callback)` will merely invoke `callback` on a next tick.
 Other methods have functional defaults.
 Each method documents whether implementing it is mandatory.